CZ-NIC/yangson/docs/instance.rst

       Parent instance node, or ``None`` for the root node.

-   .. attribute:: value

-      Scalar or structured value of the node, see module :mod:`instvalue`.

    .. attribute:: schema_node

       Data node in the schema corresponding to the instance node.